xwmx/nb/README.md

 [1] Title One
 ```

-The local notebooks is always referred to by the name 'local' and it
+The local notebook is always referred to by the name 'local' and otherwise
-otherwise behaves just like a global notebook whenever a command is run
+behaves just like a global notebook whenever a command is run from within it:
-within it.

 ```bash
 # move note titled 'Todos' from the home notebook to the local notebook